 Sport and fitness in Cape Town

-Fitness in Cape Town is taken seriously, and many Capetonians consider staying in shape to be one of their primary priorities.
+Sport and fitness are taken seriously in Cape Town, and many Capetonians consider staying in shape to be one of their primary priorities.
 Much of the lifestyle in the Mother City revolves around outdoor activities, and if the weather rules out such adventures, then expats can take advantage of one of the many gyms or exercise facilities.

 Living between a mountain and an ocean means that hiking, trail running and rock-climbing are easy to access and free of charge, as are the various water sports connected with the nearby ocean.
-Slightly off-beat options also exist for a minimal price, including capoeira, muay tai, and salsa dancing.
+Slightly offbeat options also exist for a minimal price, including capoeira, Muay Thai, and salsa dancing.

 Regardless of the type of exercise expats choose, keeping fitness levels where they should be is easy in a city with such ideal weather conditions and so many options.

 There are two main gym brands operating in the city: Virgin Active and Planet Fitness.
 Alternatively, there are other non-chain gyms located throughout Cape Town.

 Gym membership can be pricey, depending on the specific gym and membership plan chosen.
 However, some medical aid schemes encourage insurance holders to stay healthy by offering discounts on gym memberships, in which case there is an initial joining fee and thereafter monthly fees are discounted according to attendance.

 The Cape’s roads are popular with cyclists and the city has been making an effort to make the city more cycle-friendly, with dedicated cycle lanes and cycle routes being introduced.